top of page

 1) Know Your Dealer

 Businesses who specialize in fossils and amber are trustworthy because they specialize in sourcing the real thing from each country.
-And if a reputable business is caught selling fake amber, they will lose their reputation and a lot of money.
+And if a reputable business is caught selling fake amber, they will lose their reputation and a lot of business.
+A real amber seller would never sell fake amber.
+But an anonymous seller would sell fake amber, because there are no consequences for them if they cheat people.

 Amazon selling fake amber